Blog

 Important Notes:

-• By issuance of proclamation, the Governor of Washington State mandates that all employees who work for executive cabinet agencies (which includes the Department of Transportation) must be fully vaccinated against COVID-19.
+• Washington Administrative Code (WAC) 357-16-197 mandates that all employees who work for executive cabinet agencies (which includes the Department of Transportation) must be fully vaccinated against COVID-19.
 Compliance with this mandate is a condition of employment with WSDOT.
-Exemption may be granted for religious or medical purposes; however, accommodations will be subject to approval based on the essential functions required of the position.
+An exemption may be granted for religious or medical purposes; however, accommodations will be subject to approval based on the essential functions required of the position.

 • Work-Life Balance – We offer flexible work schedules that allow you time for your life outside of this excellent opportunity.

-• Paid Leave – In addition to 12 paid holidays, full-time employees earn a minimum 14 paid vacation days per year!
+• Paid Leave – In addition to 12 paid holidays, full-time employees can earn up to 25 paid vacation days per year!

 • Tuition Assistance – Permanent employees have several options for assistance with education expenses, including tuition reimbursement programs, government discounts at participating colleges throughout the state, and eligibility for federal student loan forgiveness.